WHAT IS PANCREATIC CANCER?

-Pancreatic cancer will start in the pancreas and the most known type is called pancreatic adenocarcinoma.
-The pancreas is an organ found behind the stomach.
-The pancreas consists of three parts, the head which is located to the right side of the belly, close to the small intestine, then there is the body of the pancreas that’s behind the stomach and finally, the tail of the pancreas that’s found on the left side of the belly near the spleen.
+Pancreatic cancer, also known as pancreatic adenocarcinoma, begins in the pancreas, an important organ found behind the stomach.
+The pancreas has three main parts; the head located on the right of the belly and close to the intestine, the body, located behind the stomach, and finally, the tail that is found on the left side of the belly near the spleen.

-There are many risk factors that can be preventable by adopting a healthier lifestyle which includes daily physical activity, balanced nutrition, a stress-releasing practice, and adequate sleep.
-To reduce the risk of developing pancreatic cancer it is advised to stay away from smoking.
-Around 25% of pancreatic cancers are due to smoking cigarettes.
-Maintaining a physical routine will help keep you at a healthy weight preventing obesity which could place you at higher risk for cancer.
-Having chronic pancreatitis can also increase the chances of pancreatic cancer.
+Many risk factors are preventable by adopting a healthier lifestyle which includes daily physical activity, balanced nutrition, stress-releasing practices, and adequate sleep.
+To reduce the risk of developing pancreatic cancer it is recommended to avoid smoking.
+Around 25% of pancreatic cancers are smoking-related.
+Being physically active will help you keep a healthy weight preventing obesity which is a high-risk factor.
+Having chronic pancreatitis can also increase the chances to develop the disease.

 Although there is no absolute way of preventing cancer, getting routine check-ups and screenings will help in reducing the risk of developing cancer.
 Partaking in daily physical activity, eating wholesome balanced nutrition, and managing stress are some other simple ways to maintain a healthy lifestyle and minimize the risks of cancer attacking the body.